 - Scotland increasingly implements its international human rights obligations, influences and learns from international experience and promotes human rights in all of its international engagements.

 - All organisations are held to account for the realisation of people’s rights through international and domestic laws, regulation and monitoring.

 - Each of us has access to and can enjoy quality public services, which respect our dignity, irrespective of who we are or where we live.

 - Each of us experiences improved opportunities and life outcomes whilst Scotland experiences an overall reduction in inequality of opportunity and outcomes.

 The Monitoring Framework for SNAP combines Scotland’s outcomes approach to performance across all its public bodies with a human rights based approach to monitoring and measurement.
 This includes using the three types of human rights indicators developed by the Office of the High Commissioner for Human Rights: Structure, Process & Outcome.

 Linking SNAP’s actions to domestic and international policy goals has also been an important focus for the Monitoring Group.
 This has involved developing a broader monitoring framework that connects SNAP’s outcomes with both Scotland’s National Performance Framework and the Sustainable Development Goals.
-This wider framework sets out how we will all know if Scotland is making progress on human rights, drawing on indicators of change and sets of data that are being used by others to measure progress towards these broader goals.
+This wider framework sets out how we will all know if Scotland is making progress on human rights, drawing on indicators of change and sets of data that are being used by others.